You should understand the good organization of objects in 3DCoat.

 - Layers exist through all objects and UV sets.

-So if you merge objects in the paint room from retopo room, it creates one object, materials that correspond to polygroups, and UV sets that correspond to UV sets in retopo room.
+So if you bake objects in the paint room from Retopo room, it creates one object, materials that correspond to Polygroups, and Surface Materials that correspond to UV sets in Retopo room.

-Every Bake retopo → paint creates this set.
+Every Bake Retopo mesh → Paint objects creates this set.

 So objects and UV sets may be related, but it is not 1:1 correspondence.